All Episodes

 Can you believe that?

-What do you see?
+Where do you see?

 We set our cameras with these 18 senators.

-What do you see what we got?
+Where do you see what we got?

-Um because it's it's even worse than you think.
+Because it's even worse than you think.

-Ted Cruz literally encountered drug traffickers at the U.S. Mexico border.
+Ted Cruz literally encountered drug traffickers at the U.S.-Mexico border.

-And he detailed, you know, what happened.
+And he detailed what happened.

-He says they're getting paid four to five thousand dollars a person.
+He says they're getting paid $4,000 to $5,000 a person.

 It's horrible.